claudiadwor/my-app/README.md

 Docs for this library walk you through some of the built in functionality (that I have changed, it's buggy) Link to library docs: https://reactgrid.com/docs/4.0/1-getting-started/

-# Current issues
+# Current state and issues

+Currently working with some bugs.
+Bugs' locations that I know of are commented on in code.
+Right now, you can edit data, cut, copy, paste, add rows.
+Deleting rows and adding columns have some issues.

-Comments in code show issues I didn't have time to resolve.
+Comments in code show issues I didn't have time to resolve, important one's tagged with TODO.
 A lot of commented out code is left here because it can be added back piece by piece checking for errors.

 ### General React App README